tailcallhq/tailcallhq.github.io/docs/guides/grpc.md

 Now you can connect GraphQL types to gRPC types.
 To do this you may want to explore more about [`@grpc` operator](../operators/grpc.md).
 Its usage is pretty straightforward and requires you to specify the path to a method that should be used to make a call.
 The method name will start with the package name, followed by the service name and the method name, all separated by the `.` symbol.

 If you need to provide any input to the gRPC method call you can specify it with the `body` option that allows you to specify a Mustache template and therefore it could use any input data like `args` and `value` to construct the body request.
-The body value is specified in the JSON format if you need to create the input manually and cannot just use `args` input.
+The body value is specified in the JSON format if you need to create the input manually and cannot use `args` input.

 ```graphql
 type Query {